narsingh2231/OpenAI-QnA-ChatBot/README.md

 - Create a file `.env` where my Open API key can be written and we can use it by using `load_environ` variable function whenever it will be required.

-- create a file as `langchain.ipynb`, this is basically our notebook where we test our code.

-## Step3: Create your own OpenAPI key
+## Step3: Create your own OpenAPI key for OpenAPI and Huggingface models

 - go to the page `https://platform.openai.com/login`
 - login or signup with your Contact and Email_ID